 Friday 19th March 2021 – Gold Cup Day

-The final day of the Festival features the biggest race of the week, The Timico Cheltenham Gold Cup Steeple Chase, won last year by Sizing John, trained by Jessie Harrington and ridden to victory by Robbie Power.
+The final day of the Festival features the biggest race of the week, The Cheltenham Gold Cup Steeple Chase, was won for the second year in a row by Al Boum Photo, ridden by Paul Townend and trained by Willie Mullins.

 Travelling by car